The Old Women s Curses. Chapter 12

 “I helped him to load the furniture.
 He said that if I came back late, my wife would pay you for it.
 So give me a bottle of vodka."

-Then I quarreled with him because of that accursed Cardan.
+“Well, I paid off.
+My husband came back home and couldn`t understand what I was talking about.
+Then I had a quarrel with him because of that accursed Cardan.
 I hope he will not escape God's punishment.
 Mark my word, one day someone will play such a trick on him that he will remember it till the day he dies!”

 Such a simpleton, in his opinion, was approaching Victoria.
-He got his nickname for his passion for poking fun at others.
+He got his nickname for his passion of poking fun at others.
 Rumors about his playing pranks on the fellow villagers spread far beyond the village.
 Cardan knew about his experience in pulling practical jokes but ventured "to play with fire" and give it a shot.
 He was used to rolling with the punches and made up his mind to draw on his own experience to get out ahead.
 He decided to take advantage of his hospitality to make things work and leave him with nothing.
 Victoria was good at his craft: Cardan could deceive old women, Victoria knew how to make fools out of men.
 Admittedly, he wasn't going to be another ball in Cardan's juggling act.
 Nobody could say for sure, who would get out ahead this time – both of them were experts of the highest degree.
 Victoria invited Cardan over to his place.
 They had a few drinks, talked about their lives and said goodbye to each other.

 "I have a horrible diarrhea.
 I can't walk.
 Can you ask someone to help me get home because I won't be able to do it on my own," he explained the situation to her; tears running down his eyes.

+Finally, she ran to the neighbors, so that they helped her take her husband away from the cruel prankster.
+Victoria, sensing trouble, quickly assisted Cardan to get out of the toilet, led him out into the street and sat him down on the bench in front of the yard.
 The great deceiver of old women underestimated Victoria.
 That was his fatal mistake.
-He could neither sit, nor stand, nor, especially, walk after such a friendly visit to him.
+He could neither sit, nor stand, nor walk after such a friendly visit to him.
 The men came running.
 They took Cardan under his knees with their hands, putting his arms on their shoulders and carried him home.

 His wife could not get Cardan under her thumb, so she broke up with him and returned to her mother`s.
-Cardan, having spent a couple of weeks in bed, recovered and got outside.
-"Either my intuition failed me, or it all happened because of the old women`s curses," he mumbled but quickly cast aside the sad thoughts.
+Cardan, having spent a couple of weeks in bed, got better and went outside.
+"Either my intuition failed me, or it all happened because of the old women`s curses," mumbled he and quickly cast aside the sad thoughts.
 He hoped that ignoring the incident would make it fade away.
 People will gradually forget about it if you don't make a big deal of it.
 "Am I going to sit around and spin my wheels?
 Am I going to keep to myself for the rest of my life?
 One ought to be always on the move!
 When the going gets tough, you have to spin twice as fast to set things right.
 Cardan (driveshaft) is spinning - the car is moving."
 He flung his coat over his shoulder and straightened up, raised his head high, and went out and about to face the world.

 "An early bird catches the worm.
 You have to be always on the move.
 Cardan is spinning – the car is running.”